Jay-Karia/jqlite/docs/features/wildcard.md

 ```

 :::info
-Note that the missing key `hobbies` in the second object is returned as an empty array.
+Note that the missing key: `hobbies` in the second object is returned as an empty array.
 :::